Quasisymmetric geometry of Sierpinski carpet Julia sets: Geometry of the boundaries of Fatou components

-\begin{lema}[{The boundaries of periodic Fatou components are quasicircles}] Let $f$ be a rational map with degree at least two.
-Suppose that $U$ is a periodic Fatou component of $f$ whose boundary $\partial U$ is a Jordan curve and $\partial U$ contains neither parabolic periodic points nor the points in $\omega(c)$ for any recurrent critical point $c$.
+\begin{lema}[{The boundaries of periodic Fatou components are quasicircles}] Let $f$ be a rational map whose Fatou components are Jordan domains.
+Suppose that $U$ is a periodic Fatou component of $f$ whose boundary $\partial U$ contains neither parabolic periodic points nor the points in $\omega(c)$ for any recurrent critical point $c$.
 Then $\partial U$ is a quasicircle. \end{lema}